 - Uses youth engagement skills and community development skills to engage inactive and hard to reach youth and communities. - Uses behavioural change skills from public health and contribute to securing a lasting change in healthier lifestyles. - Uses local insight and customer orientated marketing skills to attract high priority groups into existing leisure, parks and sport infrastructure. - Stimulates positive activities in, interalia, green spaces, city centres and residential areas stock as well as traditional sport and leisure facilities or parks. - Applies the disciplines of sports development and community development to ensure an appealing physical activity offer which satisfies many agencies priorities and addresses many social issues. - Deploys a range of tools and techniques that are needed to offer different sports and activities in different environments.
-This includes both formal and informal activities. - Understands their occupational limitations and boundaries, and know how and when to work with specialists from other professions this may include the police and uniformed services, health professionals, counsellors, personal trainers, sports development staff or youth workers.
+This includes both formal and informal activities.

+• Understands their occupational limitations and boundaries, and know how and when to work with specialists from other professions - this may include the police and uniformed services, health professionals, counsellors, personal trainers, sports development staff or youth workers.

-Full time apprentices will typically spend 16-20 months on-programme working towards the apprenticeship standard, with a minimum of 20% off-the-job training.
+Full time apprentices will typically spend 16-20 months on-programme working towards the apprenticeship standard.
+All apprentices must spend at least 12 months on-programme.
+All apprentices must complete the required amount of off-the-job training specified by the apprenticeship funding rules.